ibizaman/skarabox/template/README.md

 nix run .#demo-beacon
 ```

 _We override the default ports.
+Currently, this 2222 port for
-When done testing on the VM,
+ssh_port is fixed when testing with the VM.
+When done testing on
-you can change back the ports to 22 and 2222 respectively._
+the VM, you can change back the ports to 22 and 2222 respectively
+or any other values that suits you._

 Then start the installation process: